Size Matters: Large Graph Generation with HiGGs: Introduction

 Graphs have long been an area of interest for generative models.
 Applications for generated graphs include novel drug synthesis \cite{Gilmer2017NeuralChemistry}, synthetic social networks \cite{Davies2022RealisticNetworks}, neural network wirings \cite{Xie2019ExploringRecognition} and in network science \cite{Watts1998CollectiveNetworks}.
 Current GNN graph generation methods have not been applied to graphs of more than a few thousand nodes, and the generation of graphs of this size with attribution is well beyond the current state-of-the-art.

 We propose Hierarchial Generation of Graphs (\method) as a method of producing much larger graphs than can be generated using a single model.
 Making use of the modular structure inherent to many graph types, and relying on the ability of newer models such as DiGress \cite{Vignac2023DiGress:Generation} to conditionally generate attributed graphs, we break the generation process into hierarchies.
 Each hierarchy takes a progressively lower-resolution view of the sampled graph.
 The upper hierarchy conditions the generation of graphs in the lower, as well as the necessary edge-prediction between such lower-hierarchy graphs.
 We demonstrate that our implementation using DiGress can produce categorical features for nodes, edges and whole graphs with tens of thousands of nodes.
 This implementation includes a novel model edge-DiGress, which employs edge-predictive diffusion.
 The core contributions of \method are: (i) \method is flexible in which models can be used in implementation, assuming some model capabilities such as conditional generation; (ii) \method has the capacity to extend the scale of graphs that can be generated by its component models by quadratic order, e.g. we extend the size of graphs produced using DiGress from around \np{200} nodes to more than \np{20000} nodes; (iii) the \method framework allows the production of graphs with both node and edge attributes of a scale far larger than is possible with standalone GNN models; and (iv) \method can produce graphs of a scale comparable to rule-based methods while retaining realistic graph structures on the few-hundred-node scale.

-We demonstrate the efficacy of \method on three datasets of increasing size: a dataset of SBM graphs from \citet{Martinkus2022SPECTRE:Generators}, then the much-used Cora dataset \cite{McCallum2000AutomatingLearning} at \np{2708} nodes and the MUSAE-Facebook page-page dataset \cite{Rozemberczki2021Multi-ScaleEmbedding} at \np{22470} nodes.
+We demonstrate the efficacy of \method on three datasets of increasing size.
 To our knowledge no other deep-learning method can produce graphs close to this scale.

 \tsf{Shouldn't the novel edge-DiGress be listed as a contribution?} \aod{Added above - not a core contribution but is now mentioned} \tsf{Why 3000 for the large threshold?} \aod{Changed to 2000 - smallest graph with plural thousands of nodes}